 Online courses are delivered entirely through innovative, easy to use Internet technologies.
 Participants draw upon web resources as well as more traditional print media, while engaged in a series of carefully-designed online learning activities and assignments.
 Prior to the beginning of each course, students are provided with a list of resources including textbooks and/or online readings.
 Learning activities and assignments are designed to allow participants to identify the practical applications of the course content and to work with others to construct both a personal and shared meaning from their experiences.

-Each 3-credit course would require a level of effort of approximately 100 hours of effort.
-This varies from student to student and becomes easier as students familiarize themselves with Royal Roads University's online learning environment, and learn how to work effectively with team members in a virtual setting.
+Each 3-credit course would require a level of effort of approximately 100 hours.
+This varies from student to student and becomes easier as students familiarize themselves with Royal Roads University's online learning environment and learn how to work effectively with team members in a virtual setting.
 Students are required to engage on a regular basis with the course content and contribute academically to enhance cohort learning through blog/forum posts, discussion topics and required course activities and assignments.